tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 	* `Resource` inherits from `RefCounted`
 * `Object` and its descendants are freed manually with the `.free()` method
 * for the `Node` branch of object's descendants use `queue_free()` instead
+	* This will also free all of that node's children recursively
+* The `WeakRef` function is used to create weak references to avoid circular references
+* the `is_instance_valid(instance)` function will return false if the `instance` has been freed

 ### Signals